aip-dev/aip.dev/aip/general/0210/aip.md

 **TL;DR:** Set size limits in "characters" (as defined above).

-All string field length limits defined in API comments **must** be measured and enforced in characters as defined above.
+All string field length limits defined in the API **must** be measured and enforced in characters as defined above.
 This means that there is an underlying maximum limit of (`4 * characters`) bytes, though this limit will only be hit when using exclusively characters that consist of 4 UTF-8 code units (32 bits).